kimmelsg/cj-react-sw/README.md

 # react-sw
-A top-level React component that lets you interact with a service worker
+A set of React components that let you interact with a service worker

 ##API